 Navigate to the Schema settings by clicking on the Schema tab.
 Then click on Schema Generator.

 4 Open Rank Math’s Schema Builder

-Find Product Schema from the list and click on Use to open the Schema Builder.
+Find the Product Schema from the list of available Schema types and click on Use against the Product Schema to open the Schema Builder.

 The Schema Builder will then open up as shown below:

 Now, let’s have a closer look at each of the available options.

 1 Product Name